 9. Is there Wi-Fi or do I need a cord?

 Providence College is a wireless campus and provides Wi-Fi everywhere on campus.
 It is suggested that you bring an Ethernet cord with you just in case of any complications or issues.

 10. What size sheets do I need?

-The majority of the mattresses on campus are extra-long and do require extra-long sheets, with the exception of McVinney Hall and Dore Hall.
+The majority of the mattresses on campus are extra-long and do require extra-long sheets, with the exception of McVinney Hall.
 Extra-long sheets will still fit however, and you will be able to use them again in your future housing assignments.

 11. What is not allowed in the room?